Sony WF-1000XM4 review

 Verdict

-We’re quite taken by the Sony WF-1000XM4.
 Given all the design changes and new features in these wireless earbuds, it must have been a real challenge to get them right.
-But Sony has absolutely nailed it.
-The headphones deliver a satisfying user experience, class-leading battery life, some of the best noise-cancelling we’ve heard in this category, and absolutely stunning sound quality.
-Both Bose and Apple now provide some serious competition, but the Sonys are still very easy to recommend.
+But Sony absolutely nailed it.
+The earbuds deliver a satisfying user experience, class-leading battery life, some of the best noise-cancelling we’ve heard in this category, and stunning sound quality.
+Both Bose and Apple now provide some serious competition, as do the XM4's own successors of course, but while they are still available to buy they are still very easy to recommend at their discounted price.

 SCORES